 6. Add extra support to your bladder from the inside

-As these are a more expensive option than pads, these are most popular with mums who are generally not experiencing day to day stress incontinence but know when they are going to leak.
+As these are a more expensive option than pads, they are most popular with mums who are generally not experiencing day to day stress incontinence but know when they are going to leak.
 For example if they do a longer run, or go to a Zumba class.
 They use them only once of twice a week.
-They can put one of these in before they go and not need to worry with other protection (or maybe just a pair of Diary Doll pants “just in case”).
+They can put one of these in before they go and not need to worry with other protection (or maybe just a pair of Pretty Clever Pants “just in case”).

 Do buy a starter pack first, as like tampons they come in different sizes.
 You will be able to use all 3 but there will be one size that feels best for you.
 Thereafter they come in big boxes of 35 at a time!

 £79.99 starter pack of 3, or £52.99 for an individual size from www.stressnomore.co.uk or available on NHS prescription from your GP [code ]